Student Voice

 Each year student speakers lead sessions at our Leadership Conference, Educator Showcases, and webinars.
 NEASC also holds an annual student conference with the collaboration of a steering committee of members of local accredited schools.

-The Student Connections Conference is held annually in March and brings together hundreds of students from across New England.
-This year the conference theme is “Lead out Loud” and the event will be held at Clark University in Worcester, MA.
+The Student Connections Conference is held annually in the spring and brings together hundreds of students from across New England.
+This year the conference theme is “Lead out Loud.”
 Student presentations focus on topics important to them and their peers and the change they wish to see and make in the world.